-On most days having grey hair at a young age (I’ll be 39 in November) can be annoying!
+On most days having grey hair at a young age (I just turned 41, Scorpio baebee!) can be annoying!
 Every day I walk my door and enter the world outside people stare at my hair.
 Although I am

 Once people get the actually stop staring and ask me a question, I can normally play them all out in my head before the interrogation starts.
 It goes like this,”Oh my God, that’s your REAL grey hair?”…”Oh my God, how long have you been grey?”…”Wooooooow, really!”….
 “I bet you get this all the time!”…”Oh my God, how old are you?”….”Wooooooow, really!”….”Have you always embraced it?”

 Insert my legendary laughable side eye followed by a really kind but forced polite smile!

 That last question always stumps me.
 Should I have been ashamed to rock my grey hair?
 People usually ask so assertively.
 Like, they know a tear-worthy story will soon follow.
 It kinda makes me rethink my childhood.
 But I promise you it hasn’t been a traumatizing experience for me to go grey.
 Maybe I’m not remembering things correctly?!

 I wasn’t born with grey hair and it’s not my birthmark.
 Truth is… I thought everyone went grey at some point in their lives.
 Both my mother and father were grey at a young age.
 A few of my aunts and uncles are as well.
 My grandmother is grey.
 I just thought it was the natural progression your hair did in your early 20’s.